pigfall/crafting-demo-solutions/apps/aws-notebook/samples/ecs/fargate/vpn/README.md

 export AWS_CONFIG=<YOUR_AWS_CONFIG>
 # The prepared container image for ECS task service.
 export TASK_IMAGE=<TASK_IMAGE>
-# Which sandbox organization will be used to create the app
+# Which sandbox organization will be used to create the app.
+If you are in sandbox env, the SANDBOX_ORG has been exported, you can ignore  exporting it again.
 export SANDBOX_ORG=<SANDBOX_ORG>
 ./create_app.sh <YOUR_APP_NAME>
 # instance a sandbox  from the app